gfxdisp/ColorVideoVDP/README.md

 You can also alternative versions of this debug "metric":
 * `--metric dm-preview-exr` - when processing video, OpenEXR frames will be written instead of a video file.
 * `--metric dm-preview-sbs` - instead of creating two separate files, one for reference and one for test, put those in the same frame side-by-side.
-* `--metric dm-preview-exr` - the two above combined
+* `--metric dm-preview-exr-sbs` - the two above combined

 ## Python interface
 ColorVideoVDP can also be run through the Python interface by instatiating the `pycvvdp.cvvdp` class.